Understanding Monorepos

 A monorepo is a single repository containing multiple distinct projects, with well-defined relationships.

-We at Nrwl think this is the most consistent and accurate statement of what a monorepo is among all the established monorepo tools.
+We at Nx think this is the most consistent and accurate statement of what a monorepo is among all the established monorepo tools.

 Not just “code colocation”